 Please contact us to discuss the rates.

-We require 30 days written notice of your child’s withdrawal from our centre.
+We require one calendar month written notice of your child’s withdrawal from our centre.
 Withdrawal with less than 30 days notice is subject to full fees.

 - Day One 9:00am to 11:00am